 –

 I first made this macaroni and cheese with chicken on a whim when we were out of boxed mac one night.
 My youngest took one bite and said it was “better than the orange kind.”
-Now, I make this chicken mac n cheese almost every Monday night because it’s that easy and dependable.
+Now I make this chicken mac n’ cheese almost every Monday night because it’s so easy and dependable.

 I use a mix of sharp cheddar, melty mozzarella, and nutty Parmesan for a cheese sauce that’s ultra-creamy with a great balance of flavor.
-Chicken stock brings in that savory depth, and using milk instead of cream keeps it a little lighter.
-This mac and cheese with chicken checks all the boxes for a cozy weeknight dinner.
+And chicken stock brings in that savory depth, and using milk instead of cream keeps it a little lighter.
+This mac and cheese with chicken checks all the boxes for a cozy weeknight dinner!

 Email this recipe